dtrendafilov/developer-pacenotes/content/posts/cxx_code_review.md

 - You are reviewing the code, not the person.
 Avoid using *you* in the comments, it is easily replaceable by *we*.

-The person that wrote the code:
+The author of the code:

 - The issues found during the review are issues of the code, not your own.
 You will do better next time.